Having relationship goals may sound clinical and serious, but all healthy relationships need to have attainable goals for them to thrive.

 If you want to grow your network, talk to your partner about what goals you can set as individuals and as a couple.
 Be clear about what you’re looking for from this, to avoid misunderstandings — is it friendship, solidarity, o, if you’re in an open relationship, sexual partners, or hook-ups maybe?

 “When allies and the community offer acceptance, you can enjoy a sense of belonging and security that helps you feel positive about your relationship and future together,” says Kivits.

 Set goals around what sort of LGBTQ+ community you want to create, and how this network will make you both feel.

 We all say things we don’t mean in the heat of the moment, but when we let it fester, instead of talking about it, arguments can lead to grudges.
-LGBTQ+ relationships are no different to any other here.
+LGBTQ+ relationships are no different from any other here.

-Kivits says that arguments can be diffused quickly when partners notice and respond to the early warning signs of escalation, such as increased tension, a raised voice or a pounding heart.
+Kivits says that arguments can be diffused quickly when partners notice and respond to the early warning signs of escalation, such as increased tension, a raised voice, or a pounding heart.